uililo/uililo.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Hi!
-I am a 2nd year PhD student in the CDT for NLP at the University of Edinburgh.
+I'm Oli, a 2nd year PhD student in the [CDT for NLP](https://web.inf.ed.ac.uk/cdt/natural-language-processing) at the University of Edinburgh.

 ## Research Interest